COMP311/lab-0/README.md

 The first time you start Digital, you will be greeted with a built-in tutorial.
 If you do not see it, start it by clicking View > Start Tutorial.

-Complete the tutorial, which shows you how to build and simulate a simple circuit with an XOR gate, 2 inputs, and 1 output.
+Complete the tutorial, which shows you how to build and simulate a simple circuit.

 ## Tips